kaikobud/sumonkantidey.github.io/_posts/2019-11-20-Why-you-a scientist-should-care-about-privacy-policy.md

 <!-- ![](https://cdn-images-1.medium.com/max/1600/1*_COjgiypANy8byDnexEFIQ.png)() -->

-## Why you, a scientist, should care about privacy policy

 In 2011, Sean Westwood and I ran a (IRB-approved) study using Facebook's graph API to analyze participants' entire ego network on the fly, and then randomly assign strong v weak ties to ostensibly endorse media content appearing on their news feed (stimulus).
 We then re-rendered participants’ News Feeds.
 Those days are over.

 The API was meant for developers to build on top of the data underlying Facebook's platform, what it calls "the social graph," but approvals were friendly to researchers.
 The scope of the data was startling and thankfully Sean had the foresight to delete data beyond what was necessary for analysis and publication.